Robert Gallery

 Robert J. Gallery (born July 26, 1980) is an American former professional football player who was an offensive guard for eight seasons in the National Football League (NFL).
 He played college football for the University of Iowa and received unanimous All-American recognition.
 He was selected with the second overall pick by the Oakland Raiders in the 2004 NFL draft.
 He also played for the Seattle Seahawks.
+Since retiring from professional football, Gallery has become a mental health advocate and is the co-founder and president of Athletes for Care, a 501(c)(3) nonprofit organization focused on athlete mental health, traumatic brain injury research, and psychedelic-assisted therapy advocacy.

 Early life

 Gallery was born in Manchester, Iowa.
 He attended East Buchanan High School in Winthrop, Iowa and starred in football, basketball and track.
 In football, he played tight end and linebacker and also handled punting and kickoff duties.
 He was an all-conference honorable mention selection as a sophomore before being named first-team all-conference as a junior and senior.
 Gallery helped his high-school team to a three-year record of 24–8, including a 19–2 record in district play.
 He was a Des Moines Register Class 1A first-team all-state selection as a senior.
 In addition to his athletic accomplishments, Gallery earned the rank of Eagle Scout.